-Orponen's (1997) survey of continuous-time computation theory is a good introduction to the literature as of that time; here, we give a sample of these and more recent results.
+Orponen's (1997) survey of continuous-time computation theory is a good introduction to the literature as of that time; here we give a sample of these and more recent results.

-There are several results showing that - under various assumptions - analog computers have at least the power of Turing machines (TMs).
-For example, Branicky (1994) showed that a TM could be simulated by ODEs, but he used nondifferentiable functions; Bournez et al. (2006) provide an alternative construction using only analytic functions.
-They also prove that GPAC computability coincides with (Turing-) computable analysis, which is surprising, since the gamma function is Turing computable but, as we have seen, the GPAC cannot generate it.
+There are several results showing that-under various assumptions-analog computers have at least the power of Turing machines (TMs).
+For example, Branicky (1994) showed that a TM could be simulated by ODEs, but he used non-differentiable functions; Bournez et al. (2006) provide an alternative construction using only analytic functions.
+They also prove that the GPAC computability coincides with (Turing-)computable analysis, which is surprising, since the gamma function is Turing-computable but, as we have seen, the GPAC cannot generate it.
 The paradox is resolved by a distinction between generating a function and computing it, with the latter, broader notion permitting convergent computation of the function (that is, as $t \to \infty$).
-However, the computational power of general ODEs has not been determined in general (Siegelmann 1999, p.
+However, the computational power of general ODEs has not been determined in general (Siegelmann, 1999, p.
 149).
-Pour-El and Richards exhibit a Turing-computable ODE that does not have a Turing-computable solution (Pour-El and Richards 1979, 1982).
-Stannett (1990) also defined a continuous-time analog computer that can solve the halting problem.
+M. B. Pour-El and I. Richards exhibit a Turing-computable ODE that does not have a Turing-computable solution (Pour-El & Richards, 1979, 1982).
+Stannett (1990) also defined a continuous-time analog computer that could solve the halting problem.

-Moore (1996) defines a class of continuoustime recursive functions over the reals, which includes a zero-finding operator μ.
-Functions can be classified into a hierarchy depending on the number of uses of μ , with the lowest level (no μs) corresponding approximately to Shannon's GPAC.
+Moore (1996) defines a class of continuous-time recursive functions over the reals, which includes a zero-finding operator μ .
+Functions can be classified into a hierarchy depending on the number of uses of μ , with the lowest level (no μ s) corresponding approximately to Shannon's GPAC.
 Higher levels can compute non-Turing-computable functions, such as the decision procedure for the halting problem, but he questions whether this result is relevant in the physical world, which is constrained by "noise, quantum effects, finite accuracy, and limited resources."
-Bournez and Cosnard (1996) have extended these results and shown that many dynamical systems have super-Turing power.
+Bournez & Cosnard (1996) have extended these results and shown that many dynamical systems have super-Turing power.

-Omohundro (1984) showed that a system of ten coupled nonlinear PDEs could simulate an arbitrary cellular automaton (see \triangleright "Mathematical Basis of Cellular Automata, Introduction to"), which implies that PDEs have at least Turing power.
-Further, Wolpert and MacLennan (Wolpert 1991; Wolpert and MacLennan 1993) showed that any TM can be simulated by a field computer with linear dynamics, but the construction uses Dirac delta functions.
-Pour-El and Richards exhibit a wave equation in threedimensional space with Turing-computable initial conditions, but for which the unique solution is Turing uncomputable (Pour-EL and Richards 1981, 1982).
+Omohundro (1984) showed that a system of ten coupled nonlinear PDEs could simulate an arbitrary cellular automaton, which implies that PDEs have at least Turing power.
+Further, D. Wolpert and B. J. MacLennan (Wolpert, 1991; Wolpert & MacLennan, 1993) showed that any TM can be simulated by a field computer with linear dynamics, but the construction uses Dirac delta functions.
+Pour-El and Richards exhibit a wave equation in three-dimensional space with Turing-computable initial conditions, but for which the unique solution is Turing-uncomputable (Pour-El & Richards, 1981, 1982).